Skip to main content

 PASO ROBLES

-What makes Paso Robles such an unique winegrowing region?
+What makes Paso Robles such a unique winegrowing region?
 How does its limestone soil influence our Paso Robles wines?
-Chris Jahns dives head first into these topics and makes a strong case for why Paso Robles should rule YOUR cellar.

-Unlike Bordeaux, Paso Robles is a relatively new winemaking region.
-The Paso Robles AVA is large, stretching from the Monterey county border in the north to Cuesta Grade in the south and from the Santa Lucia Range in the west to the Cholame Hills in the east.
-This area covers over 614,000 Aces, yet is dwarfed by the massive Bordeaux Appellation d’Origine Protégée (AOP) which encompasses over 2.5 million acres.
-The Paso AVA is also only roughly 5% wine grapes whereas the older Bordeaux AOP is almost 10% planted to grape vines.
-Just like Bordeaux, Paso Robles is an area that has several very distinct growing regions; however, Paso Robles is still classified under the one AVA while Bordeaux is divided into over 60 regions.
+Unlike Bordeaux, Paso Robles is a relatively young wine region.
+The Paso Robles American Viticultural Area (AVA) is large – stretching from the Monterey County border in the north to Cuesta Grade in the south, and from the Santa Lucia Range in the west to the Cholame Hills in the east.
+This area covers more than 614,000 acres, but it’s still dwarfed by the massive Bordeaux Appellation d’Origine Protégée (AOP), which covers more than 2.5 million acres.
+Only about 5% of the Paso Robles AVA is planted to wine grapes, compared to nearly 10% of Bordeaux’s AOP.

 WEATHER